DAY 12: 13/6 Costeplane to Savines Le Lac

 Arriving at Les Chaumettes 3 hrs later than expected

 We decide to follow a real road down to the valley - at least there won't be any surprises.
 But 10k down takes us 2hrs 30mins - at least the views of the lake continue to inspire on this picture post card day.
 We take a small detour to Les Eygoires hoping to buy a cup of tea.
-But the place is deserted - there's lot's of cabins used for by holiday makers for winter and summer sports, but early june is in-between.
+But the place is deserted - there's lot's of cabins used for by holiday makers for winter and summer sports, but not now in early June.
 No cup of tea.
 We trudge down the road, and with only 3k still to go, come across a roadside snack bar - tea time - and we can see Savines Le Lac in the distance.
 It's easy to see why they flooded the valley as a reservoir - the mountain sides are so steep and the water in the lake is very deep.

 It's all too hard to plan right now and it's already 9pm and we haven't eaten.
-The hotel doesn't do meals, so after getting down our washing that's already dry (the air has no humidity), we walk to the very first restaurant we see and order steak, chips and salad - not very Frenchy - but really nice - followed by Creme Brûlée.
-We are not very hungry and probably should have ordered one between the two of us, so I wrap the left over steak in a serviette, slide it into my map that we had bee studying, and walk home.
-I sit up til midnight (we have a very good WiFi connection) checking out options for the next few days and go to be satisfied that I have found a chamber d'hôte in Prelles, a very convenient location to space out the next few days evenly.
+The hotel doesn't do meals, so after getting our washing that's already dry (the air has no humidity), we walk to the first restaurant we see and order steak, chips and salad - not very Frenchy - but really nice - followed by Creme Brûlée.
+We are not very hungry and probably should have ordered one between the two of us, so I wrap the left over steak in a serviette, slide it into my map that we had been studying, and walk home.
+I sit up til midnight (we have a good WiFi connection) checking out options for the next few days and go to bed satisfied that I have found a chamber d'hôte in Prelles, a convenient location to space out the next few days evenly.
 I turn off the light thinking about whether or not to replace my shoes.
-My Keen walking shoes are my favourite, but a) the glue is coming unstuck, b) the tread on the soles has worn making them slippery on gravel and c) I'm beginning to think the stones I've been getting in my shoes are coming through the cracks in the bottom,e not slipping down the sides.
 I'll think about it.
+A few hours of restless sleep and I have to get up.
+The right side of my chest hurts so much I can't turn over.
+I'm sure I've pulled a chest muscle dragging myself up steep slippery gravel slopes all day.
+I get up to a have a rice cracker and a Voltaren as I can't have it on an empty stomach, and finally get 2hrs sleep.

 Created by Jan and Ian Somers in Sandvox